mustalk/MiniSoccerSimulator/.github/scripts/release/local/README.md

 **What the Script Does:**

 *   Fetches the latest changes from the `origin` remote.
 *   Checks if all commits from `release` are already in `main`.
-If they are, the script stops here, skipping the rebase-merge.
+If they are, the script stops.
 *   Stashes any uncommitted changes.
 *   Checks out the `main` branch and updates it.
 *   Checks out the `release` branch and updates it.